Bira/octopus-carnival/_posts/2023-07-18-neverwinter-thayans.md

 directly from Maegera to feed into the fortress.
 That would require finding a new path to Gauntlgrym (the one they used in the novel has collapsed).
-If the Netherese manage to fix Xinlenal, though, she might divert her efforts to capturing it in order to use it as that power source.
+If the Netherese manage to fix Xinlenal, though, she might divert her efforts to capturing it in order to use its mythalar engine as that power source.

 A third goal they're working towards is building up an undead army.
 They've begun a mass grave-robbing operation in Neverwinter's cemetery to produce